-As durable as it is, your Bertram will benefit from reasonable care.
-A boat is a complex mechanism, and it will require preventive and corrective maintenance, minor adjustments, and repairs.
-This operator's manual helps explain the operation and required maintenance of the many systems on your boat.
+Às durable as it is, your Bertram will benefit from reasonable care.
+A yacht is a complex mechanism, and it will require preventive and corrective maintenance, minor adjustments, and repairs.
+This operator's manual helps explain the operation and required maintenance of the many systems on your yacht.